Desno365/Minecraft-Button-Library/README.md

 Minecraft Button Library for MCPE mods
 =========
 The Minecraft Button Library brings a nice Minecraft style for your buttons created with the android.widget.Button class.<br>
-This library is intendent to work only for Minecraft Pocket Edition mods, also known as ModPE Scripts.
+This library is intended to work only for Minecraft Pocket Edition mods, also known as ModPE Scripts.

 Version
 ---------
-1.2.1
+1.2.2

 Screenshots
 ---------